FOX Beaches 'The O.C.'

 The move was hardly unexpected given that FOX only ordered 16 "O.C." episodes this season, a major dip for a series that had delivered over-sized runs of 27, 24 and 25 episodes in its first three years.
-In addition, FOX held "The O.C." back for a November premiere and launched it in a brutal Thursday time period opposite "Grey's Anatomy" and "CSI," two of TV's most popular shows.
+In addition, FOX held "The O.C." back for a November premiere and launched it in a brutal Thursday time period opposite

 The results have been easy to observe.
 Through its first seven Thursday airings, "The O.C." has averaged fewer than 4.06 million viewers per episode, off from last year's 5.75 million per episode.
 Critical raves suggesting that the show's quality was at its highest point since the first season did little to bring viewers back to the fold.

 Talking to Zap2it in October, the show's creator Josh Schwartz was practical about the potential end of the show's ride.

 "Obviously it's out there," Schwartz said.
 "Definitely when you're in this time slot and you've only been ordered for 16 episodes, you're aware that that's a possibility.
 Right now, we're just focused on making these 16 episode as good as we can and we'll see what happens.
 We'll have an answer before we're done breaking the episodes."